Bowman7/pigeons/README.md

 # Pigeons
-Just a simple combat with a potential sotryline but currently just working on the combat and little bit of graphics as well.
+Just a simple combat with a potential storyline but currently just working on the combat and little bit of graphics as well.

 current progress: